fundapps/TechDocs/Sample-ImportFiles/README.md

 ## Data Overrides
 You can upload a file to populating fields that are blank or missing in the input file, or change the value of fields when the input property matches a certain condition.
-This is the API of [data overrides](https://fundapps.zendesk.com/hc/en-us/articles/201042883-Creating-Data-Overrides).
+This is the API of the [data overrides](https://fundapps.zendesk.com/hc/en-us/articles/201042883-Creating-Data-Overrides) feature in the web UI.

 ### File Column Detail